Peer2Peer Tutoring

 Peer2Peer Tutoring Policies

-• To ensure availability for as many students as possible, please limit the number of appointments you schedule to 1 per day and no more than 5 per month.
+To ensure availability for as many students as possible, please limit the number of appointments you schedule to 1 per subject per day.
 Any appointments over these limits will be canceled.

-• To respect the tutors’ and other students’ time, please arrive at your appointment on time and leave your appointment at its scheduled end time.
+To respect the tutors’ and other students’ time, please arrive at your appointment on time and leave your appointment at its scheduled end time.
 Please do not request to stay for another student’s appointment.
-The policy of Peer2Peer Tutoring is to allow one student per individual appointment time so students will feel comfortable to ask questions and receive the assistance and attention from the tutor that they signed up to meet with.
+If you are more than 10 minutes late with no communication to Peer2Peer staff, you will be entered as a no-show and your tutor may be reassigned.

 Peer2Peer Tutoring FAQs